 About the Strategy

-Examples of options for climate change adaptation and mitigation in natural resource management
+Examples of options for climate change adaption and mitigation in Natural Resource Management

 - Enhance the condition of remnant vegetation, to conserve biodiversity and maintain ecological integrity.